mayank-ms088/CPP-Recoding-Console-Applicaton/README.md

 and then execute this to run the application
 * wine dir/CPP_APP.exe

-Replace dir with the path of directory in which you downloaded the APPLICATION.
+Replace "dir" with the path of directory in which you downloaded the APPLICATION.